-Are my assets with Commerce Financial Advisors safe?
+Are investments with Commerce Trust safe?

-Assets held in accounts at Commerce Financial Advisors are not part of the bank's balance sheet.
-Likewise, accounts administered at Commerce Financial Advisors are segregated from the bank's assets.
-We provide investment management, investment advice and other account management services to the account.
-In all cases ownership of these accounts remains vested in the individuals or entities and the assets are not subject to the claims of creditors.
+Yes.
+Investment assets held in trust, fiduciary or custodial accounts administered by Commerce Trust are segregated from Commerce Bank's assets.
+In all cases, ownership of these investment accounts remains vested in the individuals or entities and the assets are not subject to the claims of creditors of Commerce Bank.